xiaweijie1996/comparative_analysis_for_data_agumentaion/README.md

-# Wind and Solar Data Generation
+# Quantitative Analysis on the Effects of Data Augmentation on Prediction

 This repository contains models for generating and processing wind and solar data.